-With international economies constantly changing, it’s important that you evaluate and understand the costs, before you make any decisions about hiring a housekeeper.
-A particular favourite route for many families is to hire a live-in housekeeper with an attractive package that might including living quarters and other perks such as a car and food along with a regular salary.
+It is very important that you evaluate and understand the costs before you make any decisions about hiring a housekeeper.
+A particular favourite route for many families is to hire a live-in housekeeper.
+This can come with an attractive package that might including living quarters and other perks.
+Here you can think of things such as a car and food along with a regular salary.

 So how much is a live in housekeeper and what factors should you consider?